hmatheisen/Image-Labels/README.md

 # Image Labels

-A script I made to change the training data of a collection in Wisual Recognition
+A script I made to change the training data of a collection in Visual Recognition

 ## Create a virtual env (optional)